arkatebi/OpenWorld-problem/README.md

 ##### BLAST Results
-To obtain the blast results between evaluation set and training set, one needs follow the following two steps.
+To obtain the blast results between evaluation set and training set, one needs to follow the two steps as described below.

 ###### Create BLAST DB
-Create BLAST DB for the training sequences using the parameters as shown
+Create BLAST databases for the training sequences using the following command:
-below:

 ```
 makeblastdb -in trainingSet.9606.mfo -dbtype 'prot' -out trainingSet.9606.mfo-DB
 ```

 ###### Obtain BLAST Resulst
-Once the BLAST DBs are created, blast the evaluation set against the specific BLAST DB with the parameters as shown below:
+Once the BLAST databases are created, blast the evaluation set against the specific BLAST blast database with the parameters as shown below:

 ```
 blastp -db trainingSet.mfo-DB -query evalSet-1.9606.mfo.1 -outfmt "6 qseqid sseqid evalue length pident nident" -out evalSet-1.9606.mfo-blast-results.txt
 ```

 ### Source Code